 “More you say?!?”

 Life insurance through Waffle gives you the option to ladder with any policy which means you can change your coverage amount at any time which also would change your premium.
-Typically to change your coverage amount, you would need to cancel your existing policy and apply for a new one which as time goes by means you continue to pay a higher premium each time.
-But with Waffle, you DON’T have to cancel.
+Typically to change this, you would need to cancel your existing policy and apply for a new one which as time goes by means you continue to pay a higher premium each time.
+But with Waffle, you DON'T have to cancel.
 You can simply adjust.
 Simple as that.
 So, the scenario could look like this:

 - 30-year, $1 million life policy that covers your mortgage, kids' college, and income

 - 10-years later, decrease coverage to $500,000-$750,000 since your mortgage and other debts are most likely lower than they were so you no longer need the full $1 million coverage

 - 10-years later, drop your coverage again to $200,000 - $500,000 now that your kids are out of college and those debts are paid.